timtetrick/OCPScale/docs/Azure/BootCamps/HybridCloud/01_HybridCloud_IdentityLab01_ADConnect.md

         _You should write this initial domain  and directory name down._
 3. Click **Create**.
 It will take several minutes for the directory to be created.
-4. Once complete, select Click **here** to manage your new directory.
+4. Once complete, select "Click **here** to manage your new directory".

 ## Task 8 - Create a Sync Account